doctrine/DoctrineCacheBundle/Resources/doc/service_parameter.rst

 Service Parameter
 =================

-Is possible to configure a cache provider using a specific connection, bucket or collection:
+Cache providers can be also configured using a specific connection, bucket or collection.
+Example:

 .. configuration-block::